<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=548598725911645&amp;ev=PageView&amp;noscript=1">

 You have probably heard the phrase “environmental education.”
 If you’re interested in sustainability, you may even have a pretty clear idea of what environmental education is.

-Here at the Bard Center for Environmental Policy, we are passionate about shaping the sustainability leaders of the future by integrating the finest sustainability knowledge with our practical expertise in education, business, law, policy, and leadership.
+Here at the Bard's Graduate Programs in Sustainability, we are passionate about shaping the sustainability leaders of the future by integrating the finest sustainability knowledge with our practical expertise in education, business, law, policy, and leadership.

 This resource will explore the field of environmental education, talk about what makes Bard’s Master’s in Environmental Education so unique, and give you actionable ways to move toward your career in sustainability today.

 Environmental education is the study and teaching of human and natural ecological systems in a way that emphasizes their unity and indivisibility.
-It is a method of studying the whole of nature and observing or improving how systems interact and are impacted by each other.
+It is a method of nature education that studies the whole of nature and observing or improving how systems interact and are impacted by each other.
 “Nature” is experienced along urban river banks, in parks and community gardens, and through the exploration of suburban backyards, fields and farmlands, all the way to remote wilderness.

 As David Orr famously said, “All education is environmental education.
 By what is included or excluded we teach students that they are part of or apart from the natural world.”

-Here at Bard, we teach educators the art of breaking down the distinction between human systems and natural systems, showing educators how to pass along to the next generation of learners the crucial sense that “the environment” is not something distinct or other, but something that they are already living within and impacting all the time.
+Here at Bard, we teach our environmental educators the art of breaking down the distinction between human systems and natural systems, showing them how to pass along to the next generation of learners the crucial sense that “the environment” is not something distinct or other, but something that they are already living within and impacting all the time.

 • Soil remediation